thegworld/gtx-browser/content/test/data/gpu/vc/README.md

 ### webgpu_videos_mxn.html
   PLEASE RUN http-server TO SERVE THIS DEMO, OTHERWISE THIS DEMO WILL NOT START.
-Chromium command line switch to enable WEBGPU: `--enable-unsafe-webgpu` The image of each video frame is uploaded and rendered by WebGPU.
+GTx Browser command line switch to enable WEBGPU: `--enable-unsafe-webgpu` The image of each video frame is uploaded and rendered by WebGPU.
 The UI is also rendered by WebGPU.
 The demo uses importExternalTexture API to copy the video textures into GPU.
 The copy method can be changed to createImageBitmap() then